alecthedev/cheetah-sign/Documentation/uat.md

 **When:** When a user opens the Documents screen

-**Then:** Then documents and packet summaries are shown and searchable
+**Then:** Then documents and packet summaries are shown and searchable; row actions (build, send, view, delete, favorite) are available as implemented

 **Status:** Client Accepted